Homer's Enemy

 "Homer's Enemy" is the twenty-third episode of the eighth season of the American animated television series The Simpsons.
 It was first broadcast on the Fox network in the United States on May 4, 1997.
 "Homer's Enemy" was directed by Jim Reardon and written by John Swartzwelder, based on an idea pitched by executive producer Bill Oakley.

 In the episode, Frank Grimes is hired as a new employee at the Springfield Nuclear Power Plant.
 Despite Homer's attempts to befriend him, Grimes is provoked by Homer's laziness and incompetence.
-He decides to make Homer his enemy, and tries to expose his flaws through public humiliation.
+He declares that he and Homer are enemies, and tries to expose his flaws through public humiliation.
 In the subplot, Bart buys a run-down factory for a dollar.
 The episode explores the comic possibilities of a realistic character with a strong work ethic hired for a job where he has to work alongside a man like Homer.

 Grimes was partially modeled after Michael Douglas's character in the film Falling Down, while Hank Azaria based aspects of his portrayal of the character on actor William H. Macy.
 Frank Welker guest stars as the voice of the dog whom Mr. Burns wants as his executive vice president.
 In its original broadcast on the Fox network, "Homer's Enemy" acquired a 7.7 Nielsen rating.
 It was viewed in approximately 7.5 million homes, finishing the week ranked 56th.
 "Homer's Enemy" is considered to be one of the darkest episodes of The Simpsons, and it split critical opinion.
 It is a favorite of several members of the production staff, including Swartzwelder, Bill Oakley, Josh Weinstein and Matt Groening, but it is one of the least favorites of Mike Reiss.